 The Zohar said that all creatures had the Holy Spirit

-Isaiah used feminine pronouns to describe the Holy Spirit, the Spirit of YHVH on the Messiah, who became the first of many Sons of God.
+Isaiah used feminine pronouns to describe the holy spirit, the spirit of Yihvah on the Messiah, who became the first of many Sons of God.

 The Jews wanted to destroy this message of the kingdom of heaven, which Paul told us, would drive them to jealousy (Romans 10:19).
-The Zohar, attributed to Rabbi Simeon ben Jochai, in the Second Century, said that all creatures had the Holy Spirit, the Spirit that first appeared in Genesis 1:2.
+The Zohar, attributed to Rabbi Simeon ben Jochai, in the Second Century, said that all creatures had the holy spirit, which they said was the spirit that first appeared in Genesis 1:2.

-“It is the Spirit of the Messiah, as it is said, Yea, it is the Holy Spirit, who is the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge, and of the fear of the Lord” (Isa 11:2).
-4
+“It is the Spirit of the Messiah, as it is said, Yea, it is the holy spirit, who is the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge, and of the fear of the Lord (Isaiah 11:2)”4.

-Within a short time, the Jews could not understand the difference between the Spirit of God Himself, and the Word, the Spirit of prophecy, who spoke for the invisible God.
+Within a short time, the Jews could not understand the difference between the spirit of God and the Word who spoke for the invisible God.

 “both Him, and the Son who came forth from Him and taught us these things, and the host of the other good angels who follow and are made like to Him, and the prophetic Spirit, we worship and adore…